-Russia hits Ukrainian cities, pours more troops into war
+Russia pressures Mariupol as it focuses on Ukraine’s east

 “The Russian army in this war is writing itself into world history forever as the most barbaric and inhuman army in the world,” Zelenskyy said.

-Justin Crump, a former British tank commander now with the strategic advisory company Sibylline, said the Ukrainian comments could, in part, be an attempt to persuade allies to send more weapons.

-“What they’re trying to do by positioning this, I think, is … focus people’s minds and effort by saying, ‘Look, the conflict has begun in the Donbas,’” Crump said.
-“That partly puts pressure on NATO and EU suppliers to say, ‘Guys, we’re starting to fight now.
-We need this now.’”
+In the mostly Russian-speaking Donbas, military experts said the Russians’ goal is to encircle Ukrainian troops from the north, south and east.

+Western nations, meanwhile, are boosting their donations of military supplies to Kyiv.

-President Joe Biden is expected to announce a new weapons package in the coming days that will include additional artillery and ammunition, according to a U.S. official, who was not authorized to comment publicly and spoke on the condition of anonymity.
+U.S. President Joe Biden is expected to announce a new weapons package in the coming days that will include additional artillery and ammunition, according to a U.S. official, who was not authorized to comment publicly and spoke on the condition of anonymity.

 Canada and the Netherlands also planned to send more heavy weapons, their prime ministers said.

-Zelenskyy said the Kremlin has not responded to a proposal to exchange Viktor Medvedchuk, the jailed leader of a pro-Russia party, for the Mariupol defenders.

-Associated Press journalists Mstyslav Chernov and Felipe Dana in Kharkiv; Yesica Fisch in Kramatorsk, Ukraine; Danica Kirka in London; and Robert Burns and Aamer Madhani in Washington contributed to this report, as did other AP staff members around the world.
+Associated Press journalists Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine; Yesica Fisch in Kramatorsk, Ukraine; and Robert Burns and Aamer Madhani in Washington contributed to this report, as did other AP staff members around the world.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine